davidweatherstone/Data-Analyst-Portfolio/weatherline.md

     * Standardizing readings, e.g. removing text from number fields
 5. Import the flat file in to MS SQL Server to query the data

-## Limitations

-1. Nulls
-2. Season length
-3. Location of reading
-4. Time of day
-5. Accuracy of recording
-6. Season 2004 - 2005 is missing from the available data

-## Nulls

 ## Season length
 https://www.metoffice.gov.uk/weather/learn-about/weather/seasons/winter/when-does-winter-start

 According to the met office, the metreoroligical definition of winter starts on 1 December each year and ends on 28 (or 29 during a Leap Year) February.
 While astronomical winter starts on or around 21 December and ends on 20 March.